StructifyAI/structify-python/docs/source/get_started/intro.rst

 Creating Knowledge Graphs
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-Our knowledge graphs are built by AI agents that index information from a variety of sources, including the web, documents, and other datasets.
+Our knowledge graphs are built by AI agents that index information from a variety of sources such as the web, SEC filings, and plain text.

 *Since we acknowledge most of the world isn't familiar with the power of knowledge graphs, you'll notice that our docs are written in tabular (or close to tabular) language.*